NEXST-TOOL/nexst/README.md

 <!-- TODO: xdma driver compilation -->

-- Copy `bootrom.bin`, `fw_payload.bin` generated in the steps above and `tools/pcie-util` directory to the x86 host machine.
+- Copy `bootrom.bin`, `RV_BOOT.bin` generated in the steps above and `tools/pcie-util` directory to the x86 host machine.

 - Program the FPGA with `system.bit` generated in the steps above (in `nanhu-g/ready_for_download/proto_vcu128/`).